-For the ratification of Ernst & Young LLP to serve as the Company's independent auditors for fiscal 2010, you may vote "FOR," "AGAINST" or "ABSTAIN."
 If you elect to "ABSTAIN," the abstention has the same effect as a vote "AGAINST."
 If you provide specific instructions with regard to certain items, your shares will be voted as you instruct on such items.

 If you hold your shares in "street name" through a broker, bank or other nominee rather than directly in your own name, then your broker, bank or other nominee is considered the stockholder of record, and you are considered the beneficial owner of your shares.
-The Company has supplied copies of its proxy materials for its 2009 annual meeting of stockholders to the broker, bank or other nominee holding your shares of record, and they have the responsibility to send these proxy materials to you.
+The Company has supplied copies of its proxy materials for its 2011 annual meeting of stockholders to the broker, bank or other nominee holding your shares of record, and they have the responsibility to send these proxy materials to you.
 As the beneficial owner, you have the right to direct your broker, bank or other nominee on how to vote your shares at the annual meeting.
 The broker, bank or other nominee that is the stockholder of record for your shares is obligated to provide you with a voting instruction card for you to use for this purpose.
-If you are a beneficial owner and your broker, bank or other nominee holds your shares in its name, the broker, bank or other nominee is permitted to vote your shares on the election of directors and the ratification of the appointment of Ernst & Young LLP as our independent auditor, even if the broker, bank or other nominee does not receive voting instructions from you.
+If you are a beneficial owner and your broker, bank or other nominee holds your shares in its name, the broker, bank or other nominee is permitted to vote your shares on the ratification of the appointment of Ernst & Young LLP as our independent auditor, even if the broker, bank or other nominee does not receive voting instructions from you.

 If the broker, bank or other nominee does not receive voting instructions from you, your shares may constitute "broker non-votes."
 Generally, broker non-votes occur on a matter when a broker is not permitted to vote on that matter without instructions from the beneficial owner and instructions are not given.
 In tabulating the voting result for any particular proposal, shares that constitute broker non-votes are not considered present and entitled to vote on that proposal.
 If a quorum is present at the annual meeting, the persons receiving the greatest number of votes will be elected to serve as directors.
-As a result, broker non-votes will not affect the outcome of the voting on the election of directors (Item 1).
+As a result, broker non-votes will not affect the outcome of the voting on the election of directors (Item 1), the voting on the approval of the RBC Bearings Incorporated Executive Officer Performance Based Compensation Plan (Item 3), the stockholder advisory vote on named executive officer compensation in the "Say on Pay" proposal (Item 4) or the advisory vote on the frequency of the "Say on Pay" proposal (Item 5).
+Shares represented by such "broker non-votes" will, however, be counted in determining whether there is a quorum, but will not be considered voted with regard to or treated as present with respect to those proposals to which the broker non-votes relate.
 The ratification of the appointment of the Company's independent auditors (Item 2) requires the affirmative vote of the majority of the shares of common stock present in person or represented by proxy at the annual meeting and entitled to vote on the proposal.
-A broker non-vote is treated as not being entitled to vote on the matter and, therefore, is not counted for purposes of determining whether the proposal has been approved.
-Shares represented by such "broker non-votes" will, however, be counted in determining whether there is a quorum.
+Brokers are allowed to vote on behalf of beneficial owners without instruction on Item 2, but are not permitted to vote on any other proposals without voting instructions from you.